 Dr. Nathaniel Glover, Jr.

-On April 11, 1995, Nathaniel Glover, Jr. made history by being elected as the first African American sheriff in Florida in more than 100 years and the first African American Sheriff in the history of Jacksonville.
+On April 11, 1995, Dr. Nathaniel Glover made history by being elected as the first African American Sheriff in Florida in more than 100 years and the first African American Sheriff in the history of Jacksonville.
 He served for two terms and retired from the Jacksonville Sheriff’s Office on June 30, 2003.
 Currently, he serves as the 29th President of Edward Waters College, Florida’s oldest private institution of higher learning, located in Jacksonville, Florida.

-In 1999, Sheriff Glover was awarded the FBI Director’s Community Leadership Award.
-He was honored for “his untiring efforts to combat crime through community involvement and to effect positive changes in the criminal justice system.”
+In 1999, Dr. Glover was awarded the FBI Director’s Community Leadership Award for “his untiring efforts to combat crime through community involvement and to effect positive changes in the criminal justice system.”
 In 2003 he served as co-chair and then chair of Mayor John Peyton’s Transition Team, after opposing him as a run-off candidate in a heated mayoral race.

-Sheriff Glover has received the Liberty Bell Award from the Jacksonville Bar Association and the Law and Spirituality Award from the Catholic Lawyers Guild.
-He is the past recipient of the Martin Luther King Humanitarian Award granted by the Jacksonville Jewish Community and the Sallye B. Mathis Award for outstanding community service from the Jacksonville Branch NAACP.
-The Mental Health Association of Northeast Florida presented the Sheriff with the Community Service Award, and the Arthritis Foundation selected the Sheriff as the Community Leader of the Year 2002.
-Sheriff Glover was chosen to participate in the White House Leadership Conference on Youth, Drug Use and Violence and received the Outstanding Achievement Award in recognition of being the most outstanding initiate of the Chi Chapter of Omega Psi Phi for the first 50 years.
+Dr. Glover received the Liberty Bell Award from the Jacksonville Bar Association and the Law and Spirituality Award from the Catholic Lawyers Guild.
+He is also a past recipient of the Jacksonville Jewish Community’s Martin Luther King Humanitarian Award and the Jacksonville NAACP, Sallye B. Mathis Award for outstanding community service.
+The Mental Health Association of Northeast Florida presented Dr. Glover with the Community Service Award and the Arthritis Foundation selected him as the Community Leader of the Year 2002.
+Dr. Glover has also been chosen to participate in the White House Leadership Conference on Youth Drug Use and Violence and received the Outstanding Achievement Award in recognition of being the most outstanding initiate of the Chi Chapter of Omega Psi Phi for the first 50 years.